One thing that often puts candidates off applying for a job at Vets Now is the thought of working out of hours.

 To mark the final week of veterinary nurse awareness month, we asked seven vet nurses what attracted them to work out of hours in emergency and critical care, and what they enjoy most about it.

-Lesley Moore, Principal Nurse Manager, Vets Now Macclesfield
+Lesley Moore, Head Nurse, Vets Now Macclesfield

 In regular practice, I found I got bored with the routine cases and I think a lot of nurses feel like that, but they’re often put off by out-of-hours shifts.
 Ironically though, this is when we tend to see the most interesting and challenging cases.
 There is also a fear they won’t have the necessary skills but at Vets Now there is plenty training in place to ensure everyone is well equipped.

-Sarah McLean, Principal Nurse Manager, Vets Now Liverpool
+Sarah McLean, Head Nurse, Vets Now Liverpool

 Most of the emergency and critical care vet nurses I know thrive on the unexpected, the adrenaline buzz of not knowing what’s going to come through the door next and that feeling of being pushed out of your comfort zone.
 They enjoy using their skills and practising hands-on nursing — that’s what keeps me doing it.
 I was attracted to the hours initially more than the actual job because when I started with Vets Now I had just returned from maternity leave.
 I quickly realised that I found ECC work much more interesting than day practice and now I think I would struggle to return.